BioPhoton/angular-workshop-seed/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

-Eventuell `npm rebuild node-sass --force` ausführen
+Maybe run `npm rebuild node-sass --force` if there are problems with node-sass

 ## Development server